AnshGirdhar1/Unit-2-Project/README.md

 Our Project is a Clone of overStock.com which is a online Shopping site.
 We have put our heart and soul to make it look & work as original as possible. ***So, Enjoy this short tour of our website***

+## Project Description :
+This is a sample application that demonstrates an E-commerce website using HTML, CSS and Javascript.
+We have used local storage to store the products.
+User can click on any product to get more information including pricing, reviews and rating.
+User can filter products based on category of the product and sort products based on the pricing.
+User can products to cart and also save to wishlist to add them later

 ## **Website Overview-:**
  ![OverStock HomePage](https://ye5tydp7g73esyga3o4afodg-wpengine.netdna-ssl.com/wp-content/uploads/overstock-black-friday-online.jpg)
   1. ### 📜***Pages***